Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Analytics Platform System (PDW)

 Returns counts of different types of index operations and the time each type of operation was last performed.

 In Azure SQL Database, dynamic management views cannot expose information that would impact database containment or expose information about other databases the user has access to.
 To avoid exposing this information, every row that contains data that doesn't belong to the connected tenant is filtered out.

-sys.dm_db_index_usage_stats does not return information about memory-optimized indexes.
+sys.dm_db_index_usage_stats does not return information about memory-optimized indexes or spatial indexes.
 For information about memory-optimized index use, see sys.dm_db_xtp_index_stats (Transact-SQL).

-To call this view from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use sys.dm_pdw_nodes_db_index_usage_stats.
+To call this view from Azure Synapse Analytics or Analytics Platform System (PDW), use

 |Column name||Data type||Description|

 |database_id||smallint||ID of the database on which the table or view is defined.|

 |object_id||int||ID of the table or view on which the index is defined|

 |user_seeks||bigint||Number of seeks by user queries.|